-As a result of the transition to the four-day business week, some county offices and departments may be changing their hours during the days they are open.
-Please check the website for Departments, Divisions and Elected Offices to verify hours before visiting.
+As a result of the transition to the four-day business week, some county offices and departments changed their hours during the days they are open.
+Please check with Departments, Divisions and Elected Offices to verify hours before visiting.

 Not All County Offices Will be Impacted

 Not all county offices will be impacted by the switch to a four-day business week:

 Sheriff’s Office – there will be no change to how law enforcement activities are conducted.

 Courts and those employees associated with the courts: